jenpyle/meet/README.md

 __Then__ their city should be changed to that city (i.e., “Berlin, Germany”).
 And the user should receive a list of upcoming events in that city

 ### __FEATURE 2: SHOW/HIDE AN EVENT’S DETAILS__
-As a user,\
-I should be able to show or hide an event’s details\
-So that I can easily browse through events and choose when to view more detailed information\
+*As a user, I should be able to show or hide an event’s details, so that I can easily browse through events and choose when to view more detailed information*

 __Scenario 1: An event element is collapsed by default__\
 __Given__ the list of events has been loaded\